 In 1977, the college joined the state of Missouri system and became fully funded by the state for all four years.
-Prior to this, the junior college district was funding the first two years and the state was funding the last two years.
+Prior to this, the Junior College District was funding the first two years of operations and the state was funding the last two years.

 Dr. Looney served as president until 1983.
 During his tenure, along with Missouri Western becoming a four-year college, 11 buildings were constructed, including three residence halls; and Spratt Memorial Stadium was built.

-In 2005, Western was designated a university by the state and changed its name to Missouri Western State University.
-Graduate programs were first offered in Fall 2007, with more being approved and offered each year thereafter.
+In 2005, Missouri Western was designated a university by the state and changed its name to Missouri Western State University.
+Graduate programs were first offered in Fall 2007.

-The Kansas City Chiefs summer training camp was held on Missouri Western’s campus for the first time in 2010, and is contracted to be held in St. Joseph for a total of five years.
+The Kansas City Chiefs summer training camp was held on Missouri Western’s campus for the first time in 2010, and the contract was renewed for three years in 2015.
 This project included construction of a 118,000 sq. ft.
 Griffon Indoor Sports Complex that was completed in 2010.

 In 2013, the Walter Cronkite Memorial was dedicated in Spratt Hall to honor St. Joseph-born Walter Cronkite, the longtime CBS Evening News anchor who was known as “the most trusted man in America.”

 Today, there are approximately 6,000 students.
-The campus contains seven residence halls, 10 major classroom buildings, library, conference center, science and technology incubator, student union, a residential commons building, fitness center, an indoor football field, Spratt Memorial Stadium, a spring sports complex, Missouri conservation department headquarters, nine ponds, nature trails and more than 600 trees.
-The university’s economic impact on the community and the region was estimated at $183 million in 2009.
+The campus contains seven residence halls, 10 major classroom buildings, a library, a conference center, a science and technology incubator, a student union, a residential commons building, a fitness center, an indoor football field, Spratt Memorial Stadium, a Spring Sports Complex, Missouri Conservation Department headquarters, nine ponds, nature trails and more than 600 trees.